 See “I can’t edit experiences for an iFrame-bursting site” above.

 If you use Edit Text/HTML in the Visual Experience Composer for A/B or Experience Targeting activities or Change Text/HTML for Automated Personalization or Multivariate Test activities to make text bold or italic, those styles might not be applied on the page or the text disappears from the page in the Visual Experience Composer.
-This is because the way the rich-text editor applies these styles might interfere with the website markup.
+This happens because of the way the rich-text editor applies these styles might interfere with the website markup.

 If you see this issue: